Cleanliness and the Varchenko-Gelfand algebra: Introduction

 \begin{example} Let $\cA$ be the {\bf bracelet arrangement} with hyperplanes

 This is the smallest known non-tame arrangement (see \cite{Ab25} for background).
-Then $\VG(\cA;\Q)$ is quadratic, thus $\cA$ satisfies Yoshinaga's criterion.
+Then $\VG(\cA;\Q)$ is quadratic, thus $\cA$ is clean.
 It is not known to the authors whether or not $\cA$ is $K(\pi,1)$.
-Yoshinaga's criterion gives supporting evidence that it could be. \end{example}
+Yoshinaga's theorem gives supporting evidence that it could be. \end{example}

-Section \ref{sec:relationships} is devoted to relating Yoshinaga's criterion to other algebraic, topological, and combinatorial conditions.
+Section \ref{sec:relationships} is devoted to relating cleanliness to other algebraic, topological, and combinatorial conditions.
 We define what it means for a matroid to be {\bf chordal}, generalizing the notion of a chordal graph.
 We then say that $\cA$ is chordal if its underlying matroid is chordal.
-We prove that every real, chordal arrangement satisfies Yoshinaga's criterion (Theorem \ref{thm:chordal-means-yoshi}).
-We also provide a proof (communicated to us by Paul M\"ucksch) that every arrangement satisfying Yoshinaga's criterion is {\bf formal}.
-The converses to these two theorems are false (Example \ref{ex:x2-arr} and Remark \ref{formal converse}), but for graphical arrangements, chordality, formality, Yoshinaga's criterion, and the $K(\pi,1)$ property are all equivalent (Corollary \ref{cor:yoshi-typeA}).
-Finally, we provide a chart that illustrates the implications between various properties known to be related to the $K(\pi,1)$ property, including chordality, formality, and more.
+We prove that every real, chordal arrangement is clean (Theorem \ref{thm:chordal-means-yoshi}).
+We also provide a proof (communicated to us by Paul M\"ucksch) that every clean arrangement is {\bf formal}.
+The converses to these two theorems are false (Example \ref{ex:x2-arr} and Remark \ref{formal converse}), but for graphical arrangements, chordality, formality, cleanliness, and the $K(\pi,1)$ property are all equivalent (Corollary \ref{cor:yoshi-typeA}).
+Finally, we provide a chart that illustrates the implications between various properties known to be related to the $K(\pi,1)$ property, including chordality, formality, cleanliness, and more.